 I wandered between tables of attractively mixed plants at Christianson’s, then past various greenhouses (looking at their website just now, I see I should’ve paid more attention to the buildings and not just the growing things; many of them are restored historic buildings).
 A delicious aroma permeated the air and I spun around, wondering if my nose had really just been blessed with one of my most favourite scents, citrus blossoms.
 There, against a greenhouse wall, several pots of Meyer lemons attracted bees and me.

-I worked my way to the east side of the property, following signs to a washroom, which turned to be in a tiny, adorable white house (a former teacherage) behind an historic schoolhouse, both surrounded by a lush “display garden” with plenty of chairs and benches for sitting and soaking it all in.
-Never one to sit when surrounded by beauty and with a camera in my hand, I made my way around the garden, taking lots of pictures with the little unobtrusive pocket camera I’d brought into the garden center.
+I worked my way to the east side of the property, following signs to a washroom, which turned out to be in a tiny, adorable white house (a former teacherage) behind an historic schoolhouse, both surrounded by a lush “display garden” with plenty of chairs and benches for sitting and soaking it all in.
+Never one to sit when surrounded by beauty and with a camera in my hand, I made my way around the garden, taking lots of pictures with the little unobtrusive pocket camera I’d brought in to the garden center.
 After I went around once, I went back to my car for some snacks and my big camera and made another tour of the garden.
-Not one other person came into the display garden the whole time I was there.
+Not one other person came in to the display garden the whole time I was there.
 I realized how much I miss the beautiful Hatley Garden on the campus of Royal Roads University, where I took many a sanity-saving break last year while completing my B.Sc. degree in Victoria, BC.
 I cannot think of any public gardens of the same grandeur in Calgary.

 The nursery owners host a variety of events in and around the schoolhouse such as antique fairs and gardening workshops.
 It’s also available for rent for weddings and such, and the teacherage building also features a room for the bride to prepare.
 I think Christianson’s would be the sweetest place ever to get married!